BoostIO/BoostNote-App/readme.md

 - Helping community
 - Resolving existing issues

+Read our [contributing guide](CONTRIBUTING.md), to learn about our development process, how to propose bugfixes and improvements.

 ### Sharing your idea

 To improve the app, we need your idea!
 It could be a new feature or an improvement for existing features.
 If you have any, please create a discussion in [Feature Requests category](https://github.com/BoostIO/BoostNote-App/discussions/categories/feature-requests).